-Yara recommend 25 - 30 kg N/ha (20 - 24 units/acre) for intensively stocked grazing systems.
+Yara recommends 25 - 30 kg N/ha (20 - 24 units/acre) for intensively stocked grazing systems.
 On less intensively stocked farms the rate can be reduced but even on these farms early nitrogen will promote grass growth.
 When?
 As soon as field conditions exist, especially in milder parts of the UK.

 Phosphate availability in spring limits growth

 Phosphate is a key nutrient for grass, and its role in energy supply, root growth and tillering makes its availability crucial for grass growth in the spring.
-The plants requirement for phosphate is small when compared to nitrogen but its availability is essential.
+The plants' requirement for phosphate is small when compared to nitrogen but its availability is essential.

 Phosphate availability is reduced at low temperatures in spring but grass uptake in April and May can reach 0.6 kg (P2O5) per day.
 At this rate of uptake the release of phosphate from the soil reserve is not sufficient, therefore mineral phosphate is necessary to top-up soil available phosphate to maximise yield and herbage phosphate concentration.

-The phosphate contained in YaraMila Silage Booster (20-4.5-14.5+7.5%SO3+Selenum) and YaraMila Stock Booster S (25-5-5+5%SO3+Selenium+Sodium) is a mix of water soluble phosphate and Di-Calcium Phosphate (DCP).
+The phosphate contained in YaraMila Silage Booster (20-4.5-14.5+7.5%SO3+Selenum) and YaraMila Stock Booster S (25-5-5+5%SO3+Selenium+Sodium) is a mix of water-soluble phosphate and Di-Calcium Phosphate (DCP).
 This DCP is not fixed by the soil but becomes available as it is triggered by weak acids from grass root exudates.
 This ideal combination of two phosphate fractions rather than one results in superior availability of phosphate during April and May.

 The recommended maintenance requirement for P (as P2O5) on grazed swards is 20 kg/ha and for 1st and 2nd cut is 40 and 25 kg/ha respectively.
 Soil test results are invaluable for optimising phosphate applications.

 The accompanying graph illustrates the effect of nitrogen rate on 1st and 2nd cut silage.
-As nitrogen rate increases, so does the crude protein percent.
+As nitrogen rate increases, so does the crude protein per cent.
 Nitrogen is required to build crop biomass but is also integral to building plant protein.

 Sulphur has a key role to play in grass crop nutrition, and should no longer be seen as only necessary on light and sandy soils.
-Obviously the yield response is greatest on these soil types but we are now seeing time and again that grass protein and energy are improved where sulphur is applied at the recommended levels.
+Obviously, the yield response is greatest on these soil types but we are now seeing time and again that grass protein and energy are improved where sulphur is applied at the recommended levels.

 The independent nutritionist Wesley Habershon from the farm consultancy group calculated that increasing silage protein levels from 11% to 14.5% could save a 120 cow dairy herd £32,000 annually on purchased feed.